 Peaky Blinders season four is upon us.
 The popular British TV show – which has become famous worldwide thanks to Netflix – has returned on the BBC.
-For people around the globe who don’t want to wait until the last episode has aired on the UK’s BBC, a Virtual Private Network (VPN) is the ideal solution.
+For people a in Ireland, or around the globe who don’t want to wait until the last episode has aired on the UK’s BBC, a Virtual Private Network (VPN) is an ideal solution.

 With a VPN, anybody, anywhere, can get around the annoying geo-restrictions that block BBC iPlayer.
-The result is that you can pretend to be a UK resident to watch Peaky Blinders season four as soon as the episodes air!
+To find out how, click here!

 Click the links below for all the info you need to keep up to date with season four.